system_design_interview/glossary

 content Functional Requirement: defines a function of a system or component, where a function is described as a summary/specification/statement of behavior between inputs and outputs

-children system_design_interview/toc/01_proximity_service/step1/func_reqs, non_functional_requirement
+children system_design_interview/toc/05_metrics_monitoring_and_alert_system/step1/functional_requirements, system_design_interview/toc/01_proximity_service/step1/func_reqs, system_design_interview/toc/04_distributed_message_queue/step1/functional_requirements, system_design_interview/toc/02_nearby_friends/step1/func_reqs, non_functional_requirement

-parents systems_engineering, requirements_engineering, system_design_interview/glossary, DDIA/glossary/functional_requirements
+parents requirements_engineering, system_design_interview/glossary, systems_engineering, DDIA/glossary/functional_requirements

 remarks Every system here begins with listing the functional and non-functional requirements